tensorflow/datasets/docs/add_dataset.md

 tfds build --register_checksums
 ```

-Some useful flags for developpement:
+Some useful flags for development:

 *   `--pdb`: Enter debugging mode if an exception is raised.
 *   `--overwrite`: Delete existing files if the dataset was already generated.